betaglot/plantabeta/docs/Proposal.md

 ### Research during this current season 2023 {#title1}

 #### Photography
-- Take photos of Environment from the ground and from the air (with Jess's help), then abstract them into Environment Diagrams.
+- Take photos of Eco from the ground and from the air (with Jess's help), then abstract them into Eco Diagrams.
 - Take photos and videos of Planters for Move and Route Element Profiles.

 #### Recording Observations

 - What are the most common ways that Planters lose time?
-- What parts of the Environment does RookieStare most frequently occur?
+- What parts of the Eco does RookieStare most frequently occur?
-- Expand the EnvironmentSystem section, adding more microsite types to Plantbeta.
+- Expand the EcoSystem section, adding more microsite types to Plantbeta.
 - HighBaller Observation
     - Identify individual strengths and weaknesses.
     - How do HighBallers plant more trees?
 How much has to do with movement speed and how much to do with Routing (Land Management)?